Augmented Reality is more than Virtual Reality

 Right: the state-of-the-art prescription eyeglasses assembly of Fig.1 (lens diameter is 50 mm).

-Fig. 3: Left: flat display and dome mirror, hardly bigger than conventional eyeglasses.
+Fig. 3: Left: flat display and dome mirror, exactly the size of the glasses of Fig. 1.

-Right: spherical displays and mirrors, yielding ultimate performance, yet a bit bigger.
+Right: spherical displays and mirrors, yielding the ultimate performance.

 In a collimated configuration, i.e. with the virtual image at infinity, the mirror section involved has a diameter of 2 mm for the maximum eye resolution of 1 arcmin.
 This is simply the pupil size corresponding to this resolution, projected onto the mirror.
 A smaller pupil causes lower resolution due to beam shaping constraints, a larger pupil also tends to lower resolution, because of aberration.
 Any of the small mirror elements effective for different angles can therefore be optimized for the particular incident beam angle on the mirror, and the focus distance to the corresponding point on the display.